Love our Streets West Hobart: A Community Connect Project

 To improve walkability, all the Council needs to do is maintain footpaths, clear vegetation in a timely manner, and install appropriate traffic calming measures & signage.

-cam_dav over 6 years ago
+cam_dav almost 7 years ago

 It would be fantastic if one of the local businesses could commission some of 'Jamin's' wonderful art.
 He tells me he lived here for 20 years! http://www.jamin.com.au/

-Carole Benham over 6 years ago
+Carole Benham about 7 years ago

 If the footpaths were in better condition walking would be more appealing to more people.
 The paths are uneven, badly patched where they have been dug up by assorted utilities providers, and a real risk to anyone with less than 100% flexibility, balance and mobility.
 The vegetation (both council and private) that encroaches on the footpath space can make walking uncomfortable on a wet day and well nigh impossible in places when carrying an umbrella.

-Lynne Maher over 6 years ago
+Lynne Maher about 7 years ago

 I would like to create a communal food patch outside my house in Allison Street.

-Carole Benham over 6 years ago
+Carole Benham about 7 years ago

 lot's of ideas simmering away Amanda!...this is a fabulous initiative!